moccu/django-anylink/docs/source/contribution.rst

 Django Code
 -----------

-To install all requirements for development and testing, you can install a selection of dependencies.
+You have to install some dependencies for development and testing.

 .. code-block:: bash

-    $ pip install -e .
     $ pip install -e .[tests]
-    $ pip install -e .[dev]

 Testing the code
 ````````````````